What is OhioLINK?

 IOP can also answer questions directly about open access publishing in their journals at their email address for open access questions.

-For more information about open access publishing opportunities available through OhioLINK, see OhioLINK's web pages about open access publishing with Cambridge University Press and Wiley.
+For more information about open access publishing opportunities available through OhioLINK, see OhioLINK's web page about open access publishing for authors.